 This original dataset is now publicly available as the MEOP-TDR database.
 The data is available in timeseries form (nctraj format) and in profile form (ncargo format).
 In both cases the temperature data has been adjusted to minimize the difference with the SMRU CTD-SRDL temperature data that was available simultaneously.

-To download the public data, you have to fill in a simple form following this link, asking for your name, email, who you are and what you plan to do with the data.
+To download the public data, you have to fill in a simple form, asking for your name, email, who you are and what you plan to do with the data.
 You will then access a page with the links to the data.
 The MEOP-CTD, MEOP-SMS and MEOP-TDR databases can be accessed a zip file or through a read-only Dropbox folder.
-Please do not forget to cite us in your publications, as it is the best way to support us.

 Figure 1: Distribution of TDR profiles of temperature and light.